bradleypeabody/MacNagios/README.md

 Well, this is sysadmin tool.
 If you don't know how to edit a config file, you very likely don't need this app.

 ### Are you Scottish?
-No.  But Scotland is cool.
+No.  But the name made for good humor.

 Credits
 =======